Skip to main content

 Bake

-greasing the sides of the pan is unnecessary. (people who grease pans with aerosol products should consider their environmental impact.) on the other hand, lubricating the bottom of the pan is definitely necessary.
+greasing the sides of the pan is unnecessary. (people who grease pans with aerosol products should consider their environmental impact.) lubricating the bottom of the pan might also be unnecessary.

 wiping the batter off the mixer's beaters with a finger is so easy, i wonder about the custom of eating it instead. after all, if baking didn't improve batter we'd eat all of it raw.